tvoul/dev-ops-projektuppgift/README.md

 When the hotfix is no longer in active development the branch is deleted.

+**Main**

+When we are ready to go live with a new version of the project the dev branch will be merged into the main branch.

+First you merge main into dev.
+Then you may merge dev into main and trigger the process for a new version of the product to go live.

+This process is described in more detail below under **CD**.

 # Tests and CI

 We perform three different kinds of tests:

-We test our API with Postman
+- We test our API with Postman/Newman
-We test our GUI with WebdriverIO
+- We test our GUI with WebdriverIO
-We perform unit tests with Jest.
+- We perform unit tests with Jest.

 To run the unit tests write **npm test** in the terminal.
-The project doesn't need to be up and running for you to able to do these tests.
+The project doesn't need to be up and running for you to able to perform these tests.

 To run the API and GUI tests locally you need to have the project up and running (**npm start**).
-After this open a new terminal window and write for API-tests and for GUI-tests.
+After this open a new terminal window to run the commands for testing.

+GUI-tests run with the command: **npm run wdio**.
+For the API-tests to run you need to install Newman (**npm install newman**) if you have not done so already.
+The tests are then run by the following commands:
+- **newman run test-rest-api/test-visitor.postman_collection.json**
+- **newman run test-rest-api/test-customer.postman_collection.json**
+- **newman run test-rest-api/test-admin.postman_collection.json**.

-These tests are then gathered and automated to run in the following workflows: name the workflows
+These tests are gathered and automated to run in the following workflows: name the workflows

-The branches dev and main are protected.
-To be able to merge your changes you need to do a pullrequest.
-The automated tests run and should pass.
-There are also codeowners that do a coderewiev.
+The automated tests need to pass for a merge into our protected branches main and dev to be approved.

 # CD

-When deploying [named test workflows] are needs, meaning they need to pass for a deployment job to run.
+When deploying [named test workflows] are needs, meaning all tests need to pass for a deployment job to run.

-Our dev server is:
+Our dev server is: (not here yet as it might not be something we want to put openly on Github)

-Our main (live) server is:
+Our main (live) server is: (not here yet as it might not be something we want to put openly on Github)

-About the database when we go live:
-(Tänk på att få med eventuella abers kring detta.)
+The replacing of shop.db with a copy of template.db is handled in the workflow when we deploy to both dev and main.
+But to avoid problems with info missing from the database if we have visitors/users in the webbshop when deploying a new live version we need to take the site down for maintenance before deployment.